Sole Trader vs Limited Company: How to set up a business.

 1. Greater complexity

 Setting up and running a limited company can be quite confusing for new business owners as it has a more complicated business structure compared to sole traders.
-It takes more steps to set up and requires registration/incorporation with Companies Houses, which costs a small fee, requiring much more administration.
+It takes more steps to set up and requires registration/incorporation with Companies Houses, which costs a small fee, and requires much more administration.

 Furthermore, the account structure of a limited company is also very complicated, with many directors hiring professional accountants to take care of tasks such as tax returns and updating monthly and annual accounts.
 Hiring an accountant will cost money, but if account reports are not filed correctly or regularly kept up to date, companies can face penalties from HMRC.